-The Legion of Honor’s Skinner Organ is a spectacular musical instrument created by one of America's most distinguished organ builders.
+The Legion of Honor’s Spreckels Organ is a spectacular musical instrument created by one of America's most distinguished organ builders.
 View extraordinary art as you listen to a free concert; schedule outlined below.
 While limited seating is available, the concerts are designed to be enjoyed in many different parts of the museum and we encourage you to explore the collection as you listen to the music.

 The organ concerts take place in Gallery 10 every Saturday afternoon from 4–4:45 pm

 Jonathan Dimmock, Principal Organist, performs music inspired by the collections.